shashankrai27/git-practice/README.md

 # git merge : merge changes from different branches

 ## Merging
 Merging means to bring the changes from one branch into another.
+- A fast forward merge happens when the target branch was branched from current one, and there were no new changes made to the current branch since then.